hiibolt/r6rs/assets/README_TEMPLATE.md

 <!-- INJECT MARKER -->

 ## Setup
-While open source, I do *not* provide setup instructions.
+While open source, I do *not* provide setup instructions, nor do I plan to.
+This software is open source solely for the purpose of transparency.
 If such a tool interests you, join the [Discord](https://discord.gg/ENGqjywsbm) for details on purchasing access!